nasa/cumulus-api/docs/api/content/providers.md

 ## Update provider

 Update values for a provider.
-Can accept a subset of the provider fields, or the whole provider object.
+Can accept the whole provider object, or just a subset of fields, the ones that are being updated.

 ```endpoint
 PUT /providers